 SAD symptoms may include cravings for starchy and sugary foods that you may want to avoid too much of.

-“As the days grow shorter in the winter, you may find yourself craving comfort foods — simple carbohydrates like bread, pasta, sugary pastries and potatoes,” says Dr. Schlitt.
+“As the days grow shorter in the winter, you may find yourself craving comfort foods — simple carbohydrates like bread, pasta, sugary pastries and potatoes,” says Dr. Bach.
 “But the crash that follows a carb or sugar binge can leave you feeling worse than you did before.”

-“Foods such as oatmeal, whole grain bread, brown rice, and bananas can boost your feel-good serotonin levels without the sugar crash,” Dr. Schlitt says.
+“Foods such as oatmeal, whole grain bread, brown rice, and bananas can boost your feel-good serotonin levels without the sugar crash,” Dr. Bach says.
 “Foods rich in certain omega-3 fats — such as oily fish, walnuts, soybeans, and flaxseeds — can improve your mood.”

 Even though a blue mood may make exercise feel like the last thing you want to do, you should give it a try.
 Movement should be one of your top priorities during the dark winter months as regular exercise can help alleviate SAD symptoms.

-“To get the biggest mood boost from exercise, go outside and do it during daylight hours,” says Dr. Schlitt.
+“To get the biggest mood boost from exercise, go outside and do it during daylight hours,” says Dr. Bach.
 “Schedule some exercise in the morning or in the afternoon to get your endorphins flowing and to let your body make some sunlight-fed Vitamin D at the same time.”